Best RV Parks & Campgrounds in Alaska

 Camping in Tok Alaska

 Tok Alaska, is called Main Street Alaska, because of its many hotel rooms and campgrounds.
 The Sourdough Campground just west of Tok is a favorite of many visitors and Alaskans alike.
-This is a full-service campground and even has some RV parts on hand.
-The restaurant is excellent and is famous for its sourdough pancakes.
-They also have nightly entertainment that features a pancake toss that can win you a free breakfast in the morning.
+On the west side of town is Tundra RV Park and Bar, which offers a lovely, forested setting.

 Sourdough Campground has wide, level sites with full and partial hookups and great tent sites.
 The café is open for breakfast, lunch & dinner.
 Guests can win a free breakfast at the nightly “pancake toss,” which is fun for the whole family.
 There is also an open-air museum with gold rush memorabilia, free Wi-fi and a car wash.
 Located 1.75 miles from Tok Visitor Center on the Tok Cut-off.

 This RV Park has 78 full and partial hookup RV sites, tent sites and is home to a popular local bar.
 The forested park like setting gives guests a relaxing and peaceful camping experience.
 50/30/20 amp sites, pull-throughs, clean restrooms, Laundromat, Wi-fi hotspot and RV dump station.
 Milepost 1315 Alaska Highway.

 Valdez is situated at the end of the Richardson Highway and is one of the prettiest locations in Alaska.
 Famous for it’s access to Prince William Sound’s fishing and sightseeing.
 Valdez attracts almost as many Alaskans as it does out of state visitors.

 Eagle’s Rest RV Park in Valdez offers full hookups, 70 foot pull throughs, separate tent camping area, clean hot showers, laundromat and dump station.
 Cozy modern cabins are also available.